London 2012: More bus strikes in Olympics bonus row

 Drivers at 17 bus companies who want a £500 Olympic bonus staged a 24-hour walkout last Friday.

-Transport for London (TfL) said the strikes were "unnecessary" as an extra £8.3m has been brokered by the mayor.'No retreat'
+Transport for London (TfL) said the strikes were "unnecessary" as an extra £8.3m has been brokered by the mayor.

 The union is seeking a bonus for its 21,000 members, pointing out that other transport workers have been promised the payment for extra work entailed during the Games.